 The ALS model with AR(1) transients gives a different inflation forecast at each horizon, thus giving any Taylor rule a menu of possible policy horizons to work with.
-The blue line in Figure 2 below shows predicted average inflation from 3/25 to the dates indicated.
-The observed 3/25 month-over-month annualized inflation rate of -0.53%, as shown by the green star, together with the time-varying AR(1) coefficient of 0.37, predicts 1.63% inflation over the coming month, 2.28% over the coming 3 months, and 2.76% over the coming year.
-However, marginal month-over-month predicted inflation, as shown by the red line, rises much more quickly toward the common long-run value of 2.93%, which it reaches within rounding error already at 7 months.
+The blue line in Figure 2 below shows predicted average inflation from 4/25 to the dates indicated.
+The observed 4/25 month-over-month annualized inflation rate of 1.20%, as shown by the green star, together with the time-varying AR(1) coefficient of 0.44, predicts 2,20% inflation over the coming month, 2.53% over the coming 3 months, and 2.80% over the coming year.
+However, marginal month-over-month predicted inflation, as shown by the red line, rises much more quickly toward the common long-run value of 2.90%, which it reaches within rounding error already at 7 months.

-Predicted average (blue), marginal (red), and 3-mo. forward (cyan) inflation
+Predicted average (blue), marginal (red), and 3-mo. forward (cyan) inflation policy.

-By the time a given month's PCE-PI is announced at the end of the following month, the following month's inflation is already history and can no longer be affected by Fed policy.
 Since the FOMC only meets 8 times a year, an additional six or seven weeks might also go by before it even meets.
 It therefore is appropriate, for Taylor Rule policy purposes, to look beyond the first few months, and to focus instead on the forecasts farther into the future.
 The cyan line in Figure 2 shows the forward forecast for average inflation, beginning 3 months in the future.
 In most cases, the 3-month forward forecast of one year inflation is virtually indistinguishable from the long-run, "entrenched" inflation rate.